 In this review, we’ll switch things up a little and take a look at a softshell piece of luggage – the Samsonite Paradiver.
-The Paradiver line of products includes many different items, but in this review I will focus on the duffel bags with spinner wheels.
+The Paradiver line of products includes many different items, but in this review, I will focus on the duffel bags with spinner wheels.

 Let’s (para)dive straight into the review of the Samsonite Paradiver spinner duffel bag!

-If you are looking for a smaller, carry on suitcase, this could be a good choice.
+If you are looking for a smaller, carry-on suitcase, this could be a good choice.
 The rules for checked baggage don’t really apply to in-cabin baggage, so you can disregard what I said earlier about baggage handlers.
-A particular benefit the Paradiver has as a carry on (when compared to most hardshell carry ons) is the presence of many exterior pockets.
+A particular benefit the Paradiver has as a carry-on (when compared to most hardshell carry-ons) is the presence of many exterior pockets.
 You can keep any smaller items you might need during the flight in them, and you will be able to access them easily.

-If you are looking for luggage that you can use for overseas travels by plane (for many years to come), I urge to check out my review of hardshell suitcases.
+If you are looking for luggage that you can use for overseas travels by plane (for many years to come), I urge you to check out my review of hardshell suitcases.
 They are much sturdier by design, and they cope better with being thrown around by baggage handlers.
-Zipperless hardshell suitcases in particular have many benefits when it comes to travelling by plane.
+Zipperless hardshell suitcases in particular have many benefits when it comes to traveling by plane.

 The outside of the duffel bag is coated with polyurethane, which is partially what makes it weather resistant.
-This coating also enhances the durability of the bag, and makes it resistant to dirt.
+This coating also enhances the durability of the bag and makes it resistant to dirt.
 However, in terms of impact resistance, I wouldn’t say that the Paradiver is very durable.
 That’s the downside of softshell luggage – if too much weight is put on top of it, it can easily get deformed.